Hims is stable and multi-condition. Lemonaid recently changed hands entirely.

 The honest answer to "Hims or Lemonaid or something else?" depends on what you prioritize and what your treatment horizon looks like.

-Choose Hims if you want the lowest possible starting price for the first one to two months of treatment ($79/month), a well-established multi-condition platform with strong brand recognition, and a stable corporate structure.
+Choose Hims if you want the lowest possible starting price for the first one to two months of treatment ($79/month), a well-established multi-condition platform with strong brand recognition, and a stable, independently traded corporate structure.
 Hims is a legitimate first choice for patients who want brand familiarity and are comfortable with dose-tier pricing increases at maintenance.
-For the evaluation phase of treatment specifically, Hims' lower entry price reduces financial risk.

-Consider Lemonaid Health cautiously if you value a primary-care-style clinical interaction and the Lemonaid brand's historically strong clinical reputation.
-Lemonaid's model has genuine clinical merit.
-The concern is not with the clinical quality — it is with the operational uncertainty created by 23andMe's corporate trajectory.
-Before enrolling with Lemonaid for a 12 to 18-month GLP-1 course, call or email their support team directly and ask specific questions: Is the GLP-1 program currently accepting new patients?
-Is there any planned change to the program structure in the next 12 months?
-Can you guarantee continuity of service for the duration of my treatment?
+Consider Lemonaid Health cautiously if you value a primary-care-style clinical interaction and Lemonaid's historically strong clinical reputation.
+The clinical model itself has real merit.
+The consideration is not clinical quality — it is that Lemonaid changed hands entirely in 2025 following its former parent's bankruptcy, and is now run by a smaller, newer ownership group with a shorter track record in this configuration.
+Before enrolling with Lemonaid for a 12 to 18-month GLP-1 course, contact their support team directly and ask specific questions: Is the GLP-1 program currently accepting new patients under the new ownership?
+What is the current membership fee and medication pricing?
+What is the refund and cancellation policy?
 Document the answers.
-If Lemonaid cannot provide satisfactory answers to these questions, the corporate risk is not worth taking for a long-term treatment.

-Choose Luma Health if you want flat-rate pricing certainty at all dose tiers, publicly verifiable pharmacy credentials, no contract commitment, and a provider focused exclusively on GLP-1 — not one of dozens of health categories served by a large consumer platform or a subsidiary of a restructuring genomics company.
+Choose Luma Health if you want flat-rate pricing certainty at all dose tiers, publicly verifiable pharmacy credentials, no contract commitment, and a provider focused exclusively on GLP-1.
 Luma's $197/month for semaglutide is comparable to Hims at maintenance doses while eliminating the dose-tier uncertainty entirely.

 The Corporate Stability Checklist

 Before enrolling with any GLP-1 telehealth provider for a long-term treatment course, these questions help assess whether the provider is stable enough to serve you through the full expected duration of treatment.
-They are relevant to Lemonaid Health given its 23andMe context, but they are also good practice for any provider in a rapidly evolving market.
+They are relevant to Lemonaid Health given its recent ownership change, but they are also good practice for any provider in a rapidly evolving market.

-Has the company experienced layoffs, leadership turnover, or restructuring in the last 12 months?
+Has the company experienced layoffs, leadership turnover, ownership changes, or restructuring in the last 12 months?
 These are typically leading indicators of operational instability, not lagging ones.
-A company that has recently cut its workforce or changed leadership is more likely to experience service disruptions than one with stable operations.

 Can the company provide specific assurances about service continuity?
 A stable provider can say clearly: "We are currently accepting new patients, our program structure is not changing, and we have the operational capacity to support your treatment for the next 12 to 18 months."
 If a provider hedges or deflects on these questions, that is meaningful information.

 Between the two, Hims is the more operationally stable choice as of June 2026.
 Hims is a standalone publicly traded company with an established, scaled GLP-1 program.
-Lemonaid Health has genuine clinical strengths — it was built with a more substantive clinical model than many consumer-facing telehealth brands — but its status as a 23andMe subsidiary introduces corporate uncertainty that patients choosing a long-term GLP-1 provider should take seriously.
-For patients seeking a third option with flat-rate pricing, publicly verifiable pharmacy credentials, and no corporate stability concerns, Luma Health ($197/month flat for semaglutide) is a strong alternative to both.
+Lemonaid Health has genuine clinical strengths — it was built with a more substantive clinical model than many consumer-facing telehealth brands — but it changed ownership entirely in 2025 after its former parent, 23andMe, went through bankruptcy, and now operates under a newer, smaller ownership group.
+For patients seeking a third option with flat-rate pricing, publicly verifiable pharmacy credentials, and no recent corporate upheaval, Luma Health ($197/month flat for semaglutide) is a strong alternative to both.

 Hims' compounded semaglutide pricing ranges from approximately $79/month at the starting dose to $149 to $199/month at therapeutic maintenance doses, with pricing increasing at each dose tier.
-Lemonaid Health's GLP-1 pricing varies by plan and should be verified directly given potential changes to the program structure.
-Historical Lemonaid pricing for compounded GLP-1 has ranged from approximately $149 to $249/month.
+Lemonaid Health's GLP-1 program has historically been structured around a membership fee (reported around $49/month) with medication billed separately — verify current total pricing directly given the recent ownership change.
 For comparison, Luma Health offers compounded semaglutide at $197/month flat regardless of dose tier, with no contracts.
-At maintenance doses, all three providers are in a comparable price range; the differences lie in pricing predictability, corporate stability, and program transparency.

 The best alternative depends on what you prioritize.
 If you want the lowest starting price, Hims ($79/month for the starting dose) remains competitive.
 If you want flat-rate pricing that does not change as your dose escalates, no contract commitment, and a provider focused exclusively on GLP-1 with publicly verifiable pharmacy credentials, Luma Health ($197/month flat for semaglutide) is a strong alternative to both.
-If you want a lower-cost option with established scale, Henry Meds is another alternative to consider, though its maintenance-dose pricing also increases with dose tier.
 For a comprehensive comparison of all major providers on cost, see our cheapest GLP-1 providers ranked guide.

 Hims offers compounded tirzepatide as part of its weight loss program, typically priced at approximately $199 to $329/month.
-Lemonaid Health's tirzepatide availability should be verified directly given the program's evolving structure under 23andMe ownership.
+Lemonaid Health's tirzepatide availability should be verified directly given the program's recent ownership transition.
 Luma Health offers compounded tirzepatide at $297/month flat — the same active ingredient as Zepbound and Mounjaro — with no dose-tier increases and free shipping to all 50 states.

-Lemonaid Health's GLP-1 program, like most compounded GLP-1 telehealth programs, is a cash-pay service that does not accept insurance.
-Compounded medications are generally not covered by insurance plans, which applies regardless of the platform prescribing them.
+Lemonaid Health's GLP-1 program, like most compounded GLP-1 telehealth programs, is a cash-pay service that does not accept insurance for the membership or compounded medication costs.
 Hims and Luma Health also operate on cash-pay models for their GLP-1 programs.
 HSA or FSA funds may be applicable depending on your account administrator's policies — verify eligibility with your specific account administrator before planning to use these funds.

 References